 DGJ Organics Hairjuice Clarifying Shampoo

-While smell, texture and colour is not that important to me (as long as it works!), I still wanted to mention it as some may want to know.
+While smell, texture and colour are not that important to me (as long as it works!), I still wanted to mention it as some may want to know.
 The shampoo has a pleasant smell and this must be probably due to its organic mandarin essential oils and rose extracts.
-It has a jelly like texture with clear colours which you can see in the picture below.
+It has a jelly-like texture with clear colours which you can see in the picture below.

 DGJ Organics Hairjuice Clarifying Shampoo ingredients:

 Aqua, Aloe Barbadensis Leaf Juice*, Cocamidopropyl Betaine, Sodium Coco-Sulfate, Sodium Lauroyl Methyl Isethionate, Glycerin, Hamamelis Viriginia (Witch Hazel) Water, Alcohol, Sodium Lauryl Glucose Carboxylate, Lauryl Glucoside, Decyl Glucoside, Dehydroacetic Acid, Benzyl Alcohol, Sodium Chloride, Parfum, Hydroxypropyltrimonium Honey, Niacinamide, Calcium Pantothenate, Sodium Ascorbyl Phosphate, Tocopheryl Acetate, Pyridoxine HCL, Maltodextrin, Sodium Starch Octenylsuccinate, Silica, Citrus Nobilis (Mandarin) Peel Oil*, Rosa Damascena (Rose) Extract*, Hydroxypropyltrimonium Hydrolyzed Wheat Protein, Potassium Lauroyl Wheat Amino Acids, Potassium Sorbate, Sodium Benzoate, Citric Acid, Linalool, Limonene. * certified as organically grown